FabricMC/fabric-docs/develop/entities/first-entity.md

 ::: warning

 The size of the texture should match the values in the `LayerDefinition.create(modelData, 64, 32);`, 64 pixels wide and 32 pixels tall.
-If you need a bigger texture, then don't forget to change the size in `LayerDefinition.create` to match.
+If you need a differently-sized texture, then don't forget to change the size in `LayerDefinition.create` to match.

 :::

 Each model part / box is expecting a net on the texture in a particular location.
-By default, it's expecting it at `0, 0` (the top left), but this can be changed by calling the texOffs function in CubeListBuilder.
+By default, it's expecting it at `0, 0` (the top left), but this can be changed by calling the `texOffs` function in `CubeListBuilder`.

-For example purposes, you can use this example texture for `assets/example-mod/textures/entity/mini_golem.png`
+For example purposes, you can use this texture for `assets/example-mod/textures/entity/mini_golem.png`

 <DownloadEntry visualURL="/assets/develop/entity/mini_golem.png" downloadURL="/assets/develop/entity/mini_golem_small.png">Texture</DownloadEntry>

 ### Creating the Renderer {#creating-the-renderer}

-A mob's entity renderer enables you to view your entity in-game.
+A entity's renderer enables you to view your entity in-game.
 We'll create a new class, `MiniGolemEntityRenderer`, which will tell Minecraft what texture, model and entity render state to use for this entity.

 @[code transcludeWith=:::renderer](@/reference/latest/src/client/java/com/example/docs/entity/renderer/MiniGolemEntityRenderer.java)